 For example, Ninja Outreach reported a 40 percent increase in organic traffic after launching an internal link building campaign.
 Their approach was to create silos (or topical themes) for the content on their site, then divide those silos into subtopics.
 From there, they separated pages into hierarchies based on value, and assigned keywords to pages based on those hierarchies, prioritizing the most valuable pages.

-Yet another case study from Dave Davies (published on SearchEngineLand) shows how an internal link overhaul can completely change your search rankings high-level.
+Yet another case study from Dave Davies (published on SearchEngineLand) shows how an broken internal links overhaul can completely change your search rankings high-level.
 There were 381 monitored search terms, and by the end of the campaign, the site in question had 56 more top-100 terms, and 2 additional top-3 terms.
 That’s not bad for a relatively simple SEO strategy.

 What Makes an Internal Link Effective?